 This afternoon I was passing the time reading articles on Paddling Magazine and it reminded me of the importance of swiftwater rescue training.
 I came across Terrifying Footage of a Kayaker Caught in a Sieve.
-To the non-whitewater paddler, you might think this was click bait; “A sieve?
+To the non-whitewater paddler, you might think this was clickbait; “A sieve?
 Isn’t that a thing to strain pasta?”
 But for whitewater paddlers, a sieve may be the most terrifying obstacle in a river.

 Imagine the kayak is a piece of penne trapped in a sieve.
 Now imagine hundreds of gallons of water running through the sieve, covering the penne and trapping it.
 In whitewater, a sieve is just that; an object like a rock or a fallen tree that allows water to pass, but not a boat or person.

 This is why my heart sinks when I hear of inexperienced, untrained paddlers going on river trips unsupported.
-They underestimate how powerful the river is; the underestimate the severity of mistakes.
+They underestimate how powerful the river is; they underestimate the severity of mistakes.
 They make rash decisions and they don’t get swiftwater rescue training.
 So in today’s post, I’d like to walk you through what you would learn in a swiftwater rescue course, how a course is structured and how you can apply it to the river in real life.